Why start-ups should embrace user-generated content

 Think about which business you would rather consider contacting, one with 4.5 out of 5 stars from 300 customers, or one with no rating at all.
 To prove how valuable they are, statistics show that 88% of consumers consult online reviews before choosing a local business to use.

 Customer reviews give more credibility to your business, showing that real customers have been satisfied with your products or service.
 Other users on Google are likely to trust these ratings because they have come from real people.
-If you need some ideas for how to get more reviews for your local business, have a look at this local SEO checklist by user-generated content platform Yotpo.

 You want to encourage user-generated content as much as you can, so you should make an effort to interact with your customers on social media platforms to start that dialogue.
 Once you create a community between you and your customers, and also among your customers themselves, they will feel much more comfortable engaging with you and talking about you in a positive way online.
 Read more tips on how to build customer connections.